African buffaloes are dangerous

 Why are they called ‘Dagha-Boys’?

 And these Dagha-Boys are dangerous to humans.
-The reason is simple: they have not got the protection of the herd anymore and are the preferred prey of lions.
-Therefore, they are always alert and itchy, trying to defend themselves against any predators.
-There are two standard situations, which lead to most accidents with humans (besides following a wounded buffalo):
+The reason is simple: they have no protection from the herd anymore and are the preferred prey of lions.
+Therefore, they are always alert and itchy, trying to defend themselves against predators.
+There are two standard situations which lead to most accidents with humans (besides following a wounded buffalo):

 Dagha-Boys on floodplains

 Firstly, the buffalo is living on a plain near the water.
-Typically, there are large tufts of grass, wild date palms, and/or reed, and in between them short, soft grasses to graze on.
+Typically, there are large tufts of grass, wild date palms, and reed, and in between them, short, soft grasses to graze on.
 Predators (and humans) like to walk the short grass areas, walk around a reed island, and right in front of them lays a buff solemnly ruminating his cud.
-The buff is as surprised as the intruder is, he jumps up to his feet and attacks without due.
-Bad stuff.
+The buff is as surprised as the intruder, and he jumps up to his feet and attacks without due—bad stuff.
 There is no time and place to hide anymore.
-One of my mentors (Mr. Brendan Pienaar) was mangled in such a situation and survived only as his backup guide gave the buff an anchoring shot to the hip, which enabled Brendan to get out under the buff and brain him finally.
+One of my mentors (Mr. Brendan Pienaar) was mangled in such a situation and survived only as his backup guide gave the buff an anchoring shot to the hip, enabling Brendan to get out under the buff and brain him finally.

 Dagha-Boys next to a drainage line or pan

 Secondly, buffaloes choose a more secure area to lay up.
-Most of the time this will be a water-filled pan fringed by various trees and bushes somewhere inland and away from a river.
+Most of the time, this will be a water-filled pan fringed by various trees and bushes somewhere inland and away from a river.
 There are fewer lions but also not much vegetation to hide.
-He therefore will choose a place, at which he is protected from three sides and which he can defend in front of him.
-Buffalo thorn trees are widespread and exactly what he needs.
-Strong thorns, which are defending him, and a deep shade by its soft leaves.
-He therefore will pull backwards into the Buffalo-thorn until there is only a tunnel in front of him to defend.
+Therefore, he will choose a place where he is protected from three sides and can defend in front of him.
+Buffalo thorn trees are widespread and precisely what he needs.
+Strong thorns are defending him, and a deep shade by its soft leaves.
+He, therefore, will pull backward into the Buffalo-thorn until there is only a tunnel in front of him to defend.

-Now, an unsuspecting predator (maybe a human) walks to the pan to check out tracks or other reasons.
+An unsuspecting predator (maybe a human) walks to the pan to check out tracks or other reasons.
 The buff sees the intruder and immediately attacks him, which is far superior in its effects compared to defending himself.
-This is very bad stuff, as there is no time for any useful reaction anymore.
+This is nasty stuff, as there is no time for any helpful reaction anymore.
 The only possibility left will be shooting, which every naturalist and conservationist wants to avoid.
 Another one of my mentors (Mr. Devon Myers) came into exactly such a situation.
 But he brained the buff with one shot.
 The attack started at a distance of about 10 meters.
-Dev shot, when the buff was three meters away.
-Then he stepped sidewards, and by the momentum of the movement, the already dead buff fell two meters behind him.
+Dev shot when the buff was three meters away.
+Then he stepped sidewards, and by the movement’s momentum, the already dead buff fell two meters behind him.

-Again, it is not the buff’s mistake that he gets threatened by an intruder and he only defends himself.
-Man is the intruder.
-Because nature by itself is neutral.
+Again, it is not the buff’s mistake that he gets threatened by an intruder and only defends himself.
+Man is the intruder because nature is neutral.

 • For intentionally walking in buffalo country, it is best to make regular noises in order not to surprise big game.
 That way you will not see much game, but also will unlikely be attacked.

-• If attacked by an African buffalo, running away, and climbing a tree is the only alternative (except shooting).
-Buffalos will never mock-charge, but they always charge seriously.
+• If attacked by an African buffalo, the only alternatives (except shooting) are running away and climbing a tree.
+Buffalos will never mock-charge; they always charge seriously.

 • ‘Never run – whatever you do’ is a hard and fast rule for lions, leopards, and rhinos.
 And at an elephant mock charge.
 But not for buffs.